UCSB: 2024 Requirements, Scores & GPAs | CampusReel

-This is the go-to guide for getting into UC Santa Barbara.
+This is the go-to guide for getting into University of California-Santa Barbara.
 We suggest you read until the end...
 Not only will we layout the exact GPA and test scores you should aim for when applying to UCSB, but we’ll also offer creative ways to help your application stand out from the pack.
 We breakdown UCSB statistics better than any article out there and show you how these have changed over time.
-Also, make sure to check out UC Santa Barbara on CampusReel to see what it’s really like here.
+Also, make sure to check out University of California-Santa Barbara on CampusReel to see what it’s really like here.
+If you're interesting in transferring to UCSB, the read our transfer guide.
 You can also use the below calculator to help determine your likelihood of acceptance at UCSB

-UC Santa Barbara’s average GPA is 3.15.
-UC Santa Barbara does require GPA.
-UC Santa Barbara is currently selective.
-However, be aware that oftentimes schools in this GPA range are increasing their selectivity in hope of increasing “prestige”.
-We can’t read the minds of UCSB application readers, but they likely want to increase the average GPA from 3.15 to 3.31 this year - to play it safe, we recommend striving for the 3.31 GPA.
+University of California-Santa Barbara’s average GPA is 4.12.
+University of California-Santa Barbara does require GPA.
+This average GPA means University of California-Santa Barbara is brutally selective - the most competitive applicants in the world are already applying to the school, in hopes of taking up residence in Santa Barbara, and, somehow, you need to be better.
+Generally speaking, if your GPA is not at least equal to 4.12 then University of California-Santa Barbara may be a reach.
+However, University of California-Santa Barbara considers the ENTIRE application - we can make up for a weak GPA with more factors that we’ll discuss below.
+If your GPA is equal to or greater than 4.12, you’re sitting right in the sweetspot.

 *BEFORE CONTINUING PLEASE NOTE: GPA and “prestige” DO NOT mean a college is right for you.
-UC Santa Barbara may seem amazing on paper, but you may hate it...
+University of California-Santa Barbara may seem amazing on paper, but you may hate it...
 That’s why 700,000 students transfer colleges every year - they end up going to the wrong school.
 It’s crucial to watch the videos on CampusReel and make sure you can envision yourself on UCSB’s campus.
 These UCSB admission statistics do not sufficiently tell you what a college or university is like.

-Last year UC Santa Barbara’s acceptance rate was 32.64.
+Last year University of California-Santa Barbara’s acceptance rate was 0.0.
 However, check out how the acceptance rate has changed over time.

-As you can see, UC Santa Barbara is a little easier to get into than last year.
+As you can see, University of California-Santa Barbara is getting more and more difficult to get into.
+If this trend continue it’s likely that UCSB will be even more competitive by the time you apply.

 Acceptance rate alone does not indicate your likelihood for getting into UCSB - it’s a very high level understanding of the true competition.
 Use the acceptance rate as a general guide for curating a list of 10-15 schools that fall into different ranges of competitiveness.
 Then, use the below data to get a deeper understanding of how your application will compare to the rest of the pool.